 Step 1.
-Launch the CBackup app, go to the Backup Tasks tab, and click the New Task position.
+Launch the CBackup app, go to the Backup PC to Combined Cloud.

 Step 2.
-Modify the Task Name, and click Add Source to locate the files you want to backup.
-Then, hit Add Destination > Combined Cloud in turn, press Next to select combined OneDrive cloud, and click OK.
+Modify the Task Name, and locate the files you want to backup.
+Then, choose the Combined Cloud you created.
 Last, click Start Backup to execute the task.

 Some user-friendly features of CBackup: